xiaxueqaq/MTP-decision/README.md

 # MTP-decision
 This project provides a decision algorithm to the first-order theory of univariate MTPs.
 The implementation is based on MATHEMATICA 12.

+You can find our paper at [[ISSAC' 23, Chen and Xia]](https://dl.acm.org/doi/abs/10.1145/3597066.3597104).
+Also the slides presented at the conference are included in this repository.

 # Dependency
 Mathematica 12